rabakuku/Youtube/Video-2-Active-Defense-Auto-Quarantine/docs/Configuration.md

 ```

 *Verification standard:* Logs must confirm receipt of the POST event on `/webhook/quarantine` without HTTP 404 or 500 error traces.

-When the webhook returns HTTP 200 and the transaction appears in the container logs, reply with:

-`"I am done with Stage 4"`